yangchunluo/CarND-Vehicle-Detection/README.md

 The classifier can be further improved with better features and feature parameters.
 It can also benefit from a large training set.
 In this project, I used SVM as a black box.
 I could experiment with other types of classifiers as well, e.g. logistic regression, gradient boosting trees, and etc. In a more radical remake, I could try convolution neural networks (CNN) and completely forgo the feature engineering step, which I found is quite an act of art.
 I would use mini-batch and drop-out layers to improve generalization for CNNs.

 I have found that aggregating over past frame greatly improved stability and removed all false positive detection.
-This can be demo using a circular queue based approach to average over past N frames.
+This can be done using a circular queue based approach to average over past N frames.
 I chose exponential decay given its implementation simplicity and theoretical justification.

 To improve overall pipeline performance, I noticed that once the image frame is undistorted, finding lanes and detecting vehicles are completely independent.
 I overlapped their execution with two threads--this completely hides the execution time of land-finding pipeline.